 I’m a fan, for sure!
 In my role, I am primarily concerned about the physical and mental effects incontinence imposes on people, but there are huge environmental issues too.
 Natracare’s products are compostable and that is a huge advantage.
 The average pad use is four a day, so this quickly adds up and it’s a disaster if all of those pads are made from plastic and are going into landfill..

-What can you tell us about your Edinburgh Fringe show?
+Tell us about your Edinburgh Fringe show

 It’s great fun to be in the Fringe!
 The show sold out last year and was given 5*, so I was fairly chuffed with that.
 The trick to comedy is to find humour in issues which make people feel vulnerable – so incontinence, prolapse and sexual dysfunctions provide plenty of material.
 The joke is always on me though, I don’t pick on anyone or ask anyone questions about weeing themselves.
 My aim is for the audience to leave knowing what their pelvic floor is, what it does, why having a good one is important and where to take theirs if they think they need help.
 There’s a clitoris puppet; a prolapse chicken; a 5’4” singing vulva and some nice freebies.
 The show is evidence based and so it counts as CPD (continuing professional development) for healthcare professionals, which I find very amusing indeed.

 If there’s one thing you would like other women to know about incontinence, what would it be?